SmallMistake/Modding-NiD/Route_Data/Overview_of_Data_Structure.md

 ## Route data will appear like below.

 ![Route Data](https://raw.githubusercontent.com/SmallMistake/Modding-NiD/main/Route_Data/pictures/routeData.PNG) </br>
+You will notice that all route data instances must be started with a

 ## Route group sections will follow every route data section